Tips for Hosting a Budget-Friendly Barbecue

 Especially when it comes to side dishes.
 Barbecue staples are inherently inexpensive--potatoes, cabbage, beans, and corn are all fairly low-cost items even in bulk.
 But there are plenty of simple ways to gussy up your potato salad, slaw, baked beans, and grilled corn to add a touch of culinary sophistication.
 This can be as simple as making your own aioli to dress your potato and broccoli salads with, investing in a couple of bunches soft fresh herbs--like cilantro and parsley--to scatter among various dishes, switching up the typical flavor profile on a dish, tossing in a bit of crumbled bacon or pancetta here and there, serving veggies with a flavored compound butter, or adding just one or two additional bright fresh elements to the mix--seriously, a handful of chopped scallion can do wonders.

-And when it comes to mains, there is absolutely no shame in going old school with foods made for buns.
 In fact, I'm a huge fan of seeing the cookout classics done exceptionally well or creatively.
 There is something (many somethings, really) to be said for the burger with a flavor-bomb secret ingredient or hot dogs dressed in cool styles.
 The whole "trashy meets classy" thing has actually proven to be a super chic (and incredibly fun) trend in foodstuffs--embrace it.

 3. Share the responsibility.